 Smart home thermostats are probably one of the most common smart home devices.

-In this tutorial we will look at the different types and how they work.
+In this tutorial we will look at the different types of thermostat and how they work.

 Home central heating systems can control both the heating in the house, and also the hot water supply for the house.